Health and Safety

 The Care Quality Commission (CQC) is the independent regulator responsible for registering and monitoring health and social care services in England.
 They set the Fundamental Standards which everyone has a right to expect, and below which care must never fall.
 You can find out about each of the Fundamental Standards on their website by clicking here.

-On the CQC’s website you can also find out information about how they carry out their inspections of health and social care services, how you can register as a care provider and how you can meet the relevant regulations for service providers and managers.
+On the CQC’s website, you can also find out information about how they carry out their inspections of health and social care services, how you can register as a care provider and how you can meet the relevant regulations for service providers and managers.
 You can also find out about the CQC’s five-year strategy for care and access a wide range of other information, advice and guidance.

 Skills for Care

-Skills for Care provides practical advice, tools and support to help organisations, individual employers in the care sector to develop a well-led, highly skilled and valued adult social care workforce.
+Skills for Care provides practical advice, tools and support to help organisations, and individual employers in the care sector to develop a well-led, highly skilled and valued adult social care workforce.

 On their website, Skills for Care provides information about the Care Certificate, the set of 15 standards that all care workers must complete during induction and stick to in their daily working life, the current Qualifications and Credit Framework (QCF) and the new Regulated Qualifications Framework, which will replace the former by January 2018.
-They also provide useful advice about ongoing learning and development for the adult social care workforce, so that employers understand exactly how their workers can progress and how they should stay up to date and well skilled.
+They also provide useful advice about ongoing learning and development for the adult social care workforce, so that employers understand exactly how their workers can progress and how they should stay up-to-date and well-skilled.